-Payment for order flow (PFOF) is the practice of retail brokerages routing customer orders to market makers usually for a small fee.
+Payment for order flow (PFOF) refers to the practice of retail brokerages routing customer orders to market makers, usually for a small fee that’s less than a penny.
 Market makers, who are required to deliver the “best execution,” carry out the retail orders, profiting off small differences between what shares were bought and sold for.
-Retail brokerages, in turn, use the rebates they collect to offer customers lower–or often zero–trading fees.

-How Does Payment For Order Flow Work?
+How Does Payment for Order Flow Work?

 1. A retail investor puts in a buy or sell order through their brokerage account.